MubtasimFuad10/C-Cpp-Probelms/README.md

 # C-Cpp-Probelms
-This is where I put all the first year learning stage C/Cpp programs that might helps you.
+This is where I put all the First Year First Semester learning stage C/Cpp programs that might help you.